-Our online forms are transferred in an encrypted format so that the data you enter cannot be read by unauthorised persons on their transmission path on the Internet.
+Our online forms are transferred in an encrypted format so that the data you enter in them cannot be read by unauthorised persons on their transmission path on the Internet.
 This data transfer is done using the so-called SSL security system (Secure Sockets Layer) in conjunction with highly secure 256-bit encryption.
 Please note that your web browser must support this standard in order to use this encryption.
-Information and updates can be obtained from the respective browser providers.
+Information and updates can be obtained from the respective browser manufacturers.

 In case of changes, our measures are continuously adapted according to the latest state of technology.
 However, we point out that data protection involving the transfer of data on the Internet in accordance with the current state of technology cannot be guaranteed to be comprehensive.

 A session cookie is used to provide this website, which only remains on your computer until you close your web browser.
 It is then automatically deleted.
 Cookies are small text files which are stored on the Internet user's hard drive.
 They are used to control the Internet connection during your visit to our website and are required to provide certain functions.
 Our legitimate interest in processing your personal data (Art.
 6 (1) lit. f GDPR) also lies in these purposes.